 If the framework of the Kano Model does not work, there is always the option to use relative prioritization to dissect and itemize features.
 Rank the features in order of importance, and there can be no ties.
 Each feature has to have its own ranking.
 Users have to weigh each feature against the others to determine which ones they really want.

-Some softwares allows users to choose different levels of subscription based on functions.
+Some software allows users to choose different levels of subscription-based on functions.
 There may be free versions with limited features, and plans that range from basic, to pro, to advanced, and allows for companies to pay for what they use.

-GoFreight offers a free trial for new customers to experience our services and versatile features that not all freight forwarding softwares are capable of.
+GoFreight offers a free trial for new customers to experience our services and versatile features that not all freight forwarding software are capable of.

 Those features include but are not limited to; detailed accounting functions, warehouse management, and a real-time tracking system.
 We work with Amazon to provide both strong network security and two backup copies of user data to minimize data loss and protect your information.
 It is also web and cloud-based, so clients can access their data everywhere and anywhere from their office workspace to a mobile device.
 But don’t just take our word for it.
 Our reviews speak for themselves.